CutTheWire/cisco_question_bank/questions.md

 - [ ]  secure management traffic into the router
 - [ ] to secure administrative access to the router
 - [ ] to display all restricted traffic

-## 52. In which type of attack is falsified information used to redirect users to malicious Internet sites?
----
-- [ ] DNS amplification and reflection
-- [ ] ARP cache poisoning
-- [x] DNS cache poisoning
-- [ ] domain generation

-## 53. What is a feature of an IPS?
----
-- [x] It can stop malicious packets.
-- [ ] It is deployed in offline mode.
-- [ ] It has no impact on latency.
-- [ ] It is primarily focused on identifying possible incidents.

-## 54. What is the term used to describe a potential danger to a company’s assets, data, or network functionality?
----
-- [ ] vulnerability
-- [x] threat
-- [ ] asset
-- [ ] exploit

 ## 55. Refer to the exhibit.
 Network 192.168.30.0/24 contains all of the company servers.
 Policy dictates that traffic from the servers to both networks 192.168.10.0 and 192.168.11.0 be limited to replies for original requests.
 What is the best ACL type and placement to use in this situation?
 ---